We Are University Facilities

 Facilities Logistic Support

-The following units comprise the Department of Facilities Logistic Support: Fleet Services, Shuttle Services, Parking Services and Facilities Information Technology.
+The following units comprise the Department of Facilities Logistic Support: Fleet Services, Shuttle Services, Parking Services, and Facilities Information Technology, which oversees Access Control.
 These units are responsible for providing and managing the infrastructure with which University Facilities and the campus may operate efficiently.

 Facilities Maintenance & Engineering

-The Department of Facilities Maintenance and Engineering is responsible for Access Control, the Facilities Customer Service Center, and the maintenance and repair trades.
+The Department of Facilities Maintenance and Engineering is responnsible for the Facilities Customer Service Center and the maintenance and repair trades.
 This department manages maintenance work requests, emergency off-hours response, preventive and routine maintenance, and the maintenance and repair of the HVAC and building automation systems serving campus customers.

 The Department of Facilities Services manages the University’s Grounds & Landscaping, Housekeeping, Postal Services, and Move & Waste Management operations.
 This group is responsible for cleaning, waste removal, recycling, room set-ups, residential, administrative, and academic moving, pest management, field maintenance, snow removal and outdoor maintenance.